-The Company does not expect the decisions of the Tribunal to have a significant effect on the results, cash flows or financial position of the Company since it was not a party to the arbitration, does not believe it is responsible for the obligations of Kulob and has not provided any guarantees on behalf of Kulob.
-Total and CNPC have asserted that the Company should be responsible for Kulob's liabilities however the Company does not believe there is any basis for this claim and no provisions has been made in these consolidated financial statements.
+Tethys does not expect the decisions of the Tribunal to have a significant effect on the results, cash flows or financial position of the Group since Tethys and its other subsidiaries were not a party to the arbitration, do not believe they are responsible for the obligations of Kulob and have not provided any guarantees on behalf of Kulob.
+Total and CNPC have asserted that Tethys Petroleum Limited should be responsible for Kulob's liabilities however Tethys does not believe there is any basis for this claim and no provisions has been made in these consolidated financial statements.

-Notes to Consolidated Financial Statements

-For the year ended 31 December 2021

-(tabular amounts in thousands of US dollars, except where otherwise noted)
+Notes to Consolidated Financial Statements For the year ended 31 December 2022 (tabular amounts in thousands of US dollars, except where otherwise noted)

-20 Events after the reporting period
+19 Events after the reporting period